PathwayCommons/guide/_datasets/2011-06-cancer-genome-atlas-research-network.md

   - "case_id": The case UUID for this data
   - "entity_submitter_id": The legacy identifier or 'barcode' for the case

-To format our download data (Table 2) we will use the `file_name` and `file_id` metadata fields to construct a path to the data files; The `case_id` will be the label for the data column.
-To format our subtype data (Table 3) we will use the `entity_submitter_id` field to find the correct case and add our updated `case_id`.
+To format our download data (Table 1) we will use the `file_name` and `file_id` metadata fields to construct a path to the data files; The `case_id` will be the label for the data column.
+To format our subtype data (Table 2) we will use the `entity_submitter_id` field to find the correct case and add our updated `case_id`.

-We will be making use of the indispensible [Python Data Analysis (pandas)](http://pandas.pydata.org/) library to aid in our data munging tasks.
+We will be making use of the [Python Data Analysis (pandas)](http://pandas.pydata.org/) library to aid in our data munging tasks.
 For information on how to setup python for these tasks please see our guide on [python setup](//TODO).

 ### Obtain data
 Let us merge the individual data files.
+We present the full code followed by a brief explanation.

 <script src="https://gist.github.com/jvwong/1a46e9f6c967834c68f5ed99dd2fb77d.js"></script>